Public Engagement

 Hayward Gallery

-We took our our Make Sense – Kentish Town Health Centre group to a relaxed hours viewing of Hiroshi Sugimoto’s exhibition at the Hayward Gallery.
+Our Make Sense – Kentish Town Health Centre group recently enjoyed a relaxed viewing of Hiroshi Sugimoto's exhibition at the Hayward Gallery.

-Following our relaxed cinema viewings at the Castle Cinema, we have been keen to support older people in visiting art exhibitions, particularly as a source of stimulation during our Make Sense programmes.
-We were recently invited by the Southbank Centre to an event at the Hayward Gallery introducing their access scheme, geared towards improving the accessibility of their exhibition programme.
-This was a chance to hear about the scheme’s future ambitions but also how the Sugimoto relaxed viewing itself would likely work, and whether this would align wih the specific needs of the group we were planning to bring.
+Inspired by the success of our relaxed cinema viewings at the Castle Cinema, we've been eager to provide opportunities for older people to engage with art exhibitions, especially as a stimulating activity within our Make Sense programmes.
+The Southbank Centre invited us to an event at the Hayward Gallery introducing their new access scheme, designed to improve accessibility to their exhibitions.
+This event allowed us to learn about the scheme's future goals and how the relaxed viewing of the Sugimoto exhibition would operate, ensuring it aligned with the specific needs of our group.

-The exhibition could be explored in any direction comfortable to the group, with additional activities delivered in various rooms by the artists Georgia Akbar, Takeshi Matsumoto and Renata Minoldo.
-This stimulated the visitors on a more active level, while adding a new level of understanding to a specific part of Sugimoto’s work.
-Our group particularly enjoyed the workshop by dance movement psychotherapist Takeshi Matsumoto, which used movement in response to sound and Sugimoto's architecture series.
+The exhibition was designed to be explored at the group's own pace and in any direction they preferred.
+Additional activities led by artists Georgia Akbar, Takeshi Matsumoto, and Renata Minoldo were offered in various rooms, providing stimulating engagement and deeper insights into specific aspects of Sugimoto's work.
+Our group particularly enjoyed a workshop with dance movement psychotherapist Takeshi Matsumoto, which involved movement in response to sound and Sugimoto's architectural photography.

-Our visit was very successful example of how a gallery can make their exhibitions more accessible for older people, particularly those with cognitive impairment.
-The Hayward gallery plans to offer two relaxed viewing sessions per exhibition, which we will look to make a regular part of our Make Sense programmes.
-We also plan to instigate similar visits to other galleries, either already with relaxed visits in place, or to even actively support the gallery in making a relaxed viewing happen.
+This visit was a successful example of how galleries can make their exhibitions more accessible to older people, especially those with cognitive impairment.
+The Hayward Gallery plans to offer two relaxed viewings per exhibition, which we intend to integrate into our Make Sense programmes regularly.
+We also plan to organize similar visits to other galleries that offer relaxed viewings or even actively support galleries in establishing such programmes.

 This visit has been made possible by Camden Giving.